-- 4. Student Organizations Sanctions: As appropriate, all other sanctions listed above may be imposed on a student organization for violations of this Code.
-The following sanctions may also be imposed on student organizations: - a.
-Organizational Warning: official disciplinary action conveying to the organization that its behavior was unacceptable and that any future violation of this Code may result in more severe disciplinary action, including Organizational Probation, Organizational Suspension, or Revocation of University recognition.
-Notification will also be sent to any national or regional organization with which the group is affiliated. - b.
-Organizational Probation: a period in which the organization's behavior is under University review, conveying that the behavior was unacceptable and that any future violation of this Code may result in more severe disciplinary action, including Organizational Suspension or Revocation of University recognition.
-Notification will also be sent to any national or regional organization with which the Student Organization is affiliated. - i.
-Organizational Probation shall be imposed for a period no less than the remainder of the current semester. - ii.
-A Student Organization that has been found to have violated this Code while currently on Organizational Probation shall be placed on Organizational Suspension as a minimum sanction.
-A Student Organization that has been found to have violated this Code and has previously been on Organizational Probation, but is not currently on Organizational Probation, may be placed on Organizational Probation as a minimum sanction. - c.
+Student Organizations Sanctions: As appropriate, all other sanctions listed above may be imposed on a student organization for violations of this Code.
+The following sanctions may also be imposed on student organizations:

+- 1. Organizational Warning: official disciplinary action conveying to the organization that its violated University policy, and that any future violation of this Code may result in more severe disciplinary action, including Organizational Probation, Organizational Suspension, or Revocation of University recognition.
+Notification will also be sent to any national or regional organization with which the Student Organization is affiliated. - 2.
+Organizational Probation: a period in which the organization's behavior is under University review, conveying that the behavior was unacceptable, and that any future violation of this Code may result in more severe disciplinary action, including Organizational Suspension or Revocation of University recognition.
+Notification will also be sent to any national or regional organization with which the Student Organization is affiliated. - a.
+Organizational Probation shall be imposed for at least the rest of the current semester. - b.
+A Student Organization found to have violated this Code while currently on Organizational Probation shall be placed on Organizational Suspension as a minimum sanction.
+A Student Organization found to have violated this Code and previously been on Organizational Probation but not currently on Organizational Probation may be placed on Organizational Probation as a minimum sanction. - 3.
 Organizational Suspension: suspension of official University recognition for a period no less than the remainder of the current semester.
-Notification will also be sent to any national or regional organization with which the University Recognized Student Organization is affiliated. - i.
-Suspension will be effective immediately upon a Hearing Officer's decision. - ii.
+Notification will also be sent to any national or regional organization with which the University Recognized Student Organization is affiliated. - a.
+Suspension will be effective immediately upon a Hearing Officer's decision. - b.
 During the period of suspension, the Student Organization will have all benefits of University recognition suspended.
-A suspended Student Organization may not participate in University Sponsored Activities, participate in events and activities as an organization, use or schedule University facilities, and cannot use the University of Wyoming's name or marks in any manner for any purpose. - iii.
-The suspension and all associated documentation shall be maintained in the Student Organization official University records maintained by Campus Activities. - iv.
-A date at which time the Student Organization may request to be cleared by and returned to good organizational standing can be established contingent upon fulfillment of all requirements set forth by the Hearing Officer. - v.
-A Student Organization that has violated this Code and has been suspended within the last two years shall be suspended as a minimum sanction. - d.
-Loss of Recognized Status: Student Organizations that lose their recognized status as a result of the conduct process will not be eligible to be recognized for a minimum period of one (1) academic year.
+A suspended Student Organization may not participate in University Sponsored Activities, participate in events and activities as an organization, use or schedule University facilities, and cannot use the University of Wyoming's name or marks in any manner for any purpose. - c.
+The suspension and all associated documentation shall be maintained in the Student Organization official University records. - d.
+A date at which time the Student Organization may request to be cleared by and returned to good organizational standing can be established contingent upon fulfillment of all requirements set forth by the Hearing Officer. - e.
+A Student Organization that has violated this Code and has been suspended within the last two (2) years shall be suspended as a minimum sanction.

+- 4. Loss of Recognized Status: Student Organizations that lose their recognized status will not be eligible to be recognized for a minimum period of one (1) academic year.
 Sanctions shall be effective immediately and all benefits given to a Student Organization shall be permanently removed.
-Recognized status may be revoked (per UW Regulation 11-4): - i. if an organization's purpose or activities are illegal, deviate significantly from its stated purpose, or violate University regulations, policies and/or procedures; - ii. if under existing circumstances a clear and present danger exists that such activities may disrupt the education process of the University, endanger or destroy property, or create a condition that is dangerous to the safety of individuals; - iii. when revocation is deemed by the President of the University to be in the best interest of the University;

-- e.
-Additional Sanctions: sanctions that may be given in addition to Sections (IV)(J)(2)of this Code include, but are not limited to, the following: - i. loss of privileges or benefits granted to Student Organizations; - ii. restitution for loss, damage, or actual expenses incurred as a result of the Recognized Student Organization behavior; - iii. participation of Student Organization (its officers, other members or full membership) in educational programming, including alcohol and other drugs counseling or reflection activities; - iv. trespass from all or a portion of any University premises or University-sponsored activities; - v.
-Any other sanction determined appropriate as a result of a conduct proceeding.
+Recognized status may also be revoked per UW Regulation 11-4. - 5.
+Additional Sanctions: sanctions that may be given in addition to Sections (IV)(J)(2) of this Code include, but are not limited to, the following: - a. loss of privileges or benefits granted to Student Organizations. - b. restitution for loss, damage, or actual expenses incurred because of the Recognized Student Organization behavior. - c. participation of Student Organization (its officers, other members, or full membership) in educational programming, including alcohol and other drugs counseling or reflection activities. - d. trespass from all or a portion of any University premises or University-sponsored activities. - e.
+Any other sanction determined appropriate because of a conduct proceeding.